steffenhaug/plox/report.md

 My solution is to rasterize the text to a separate texture first.
-In theory we can use a multisampled texture, but support for and implementation of these (as i discovered the hard way) vary wildly across platforms, so we won't get consistent results.
+In theory we can use a multisampled texture, but support for and implementation of these (as i discovered the hard way) vary wildly across hardware, so we won't get consistent results.
 A more robust approach is to use a normal texture, and rasterize at 16x resolution and sample a $4 \times 4$ area of 16 texels in the fragment shader.